 Systematic reviews by Kamphuis et al in 20103 (appraised in the UKNSC 2012 review) alongside their 20146 review (appraised here) focused on NAIT detected antenatally and postnatally respectively.
 These reviews both selected studies testing for NAIT in unselected populations to determine incidence of severe NAIT.
 Both systematic reviews reported a rate of severe NAIT of 0.04% or 40 per 100,000 newborns.
 This is somewhat higher than the rates clinically detected in the UK (0.012%)4 or 12 per 100,000 newborns.
 Rates of ICH in the antenatal3 review is 0.003-0.004% (3-4 per 100,000 births), in the postnatal review6 it is 0.010% (10 per 100,000 births) and in the clinically detected cases in the UK 0.0015% (1.5 per 100,000)4.
-It remains unclear as to what extent these differences between the numbers predicted from unselected population studies and the numbers that are clinically diagnosed represents over-diagnosis through routine testing, or under-diagnosis by paediatricians in the absence of screening.
-Therefore it is uncertain how the evidence would apply to a potential NHS screening programme.
+It remains uncertain as to what extent these differences between the numbers of newborns with severe NAIT predicted from unselected population studies and the numbers that are clinically diagnosed represents over-diagnosis through routine testing, or under-diagnosis by paediatricians in the absence of screening.
+The consensus of the International Collaboration for Transfusion Medicine Guidelines (ICTMG) group who are developing clinical practice guidelines for the management of FNAIT is that the systematic reviews by Kamphus^{3,6} are likely to best reflect the rate of FNAIT and severe FNAIT in the population[†].